apache/solr-operator/docs/upgrade-notes.md

 # Solr Operator Upgrade Notes

-Please carefully read all entries
+Please carefully read the entries for all versions between the version you are running and the version you want to upgrade to.

 ## Upgrading minor versions (`v_.X._`)